Kiteware/icms/README.md

 After loging in, you can enter the admin control panel by using the user menu at the top right.
 Alternatively, it's located at /admincp/.

 ##Blog
 The blog system is rather self explanatory.
-By defualt they are shown under the welcome message on the main page, and at /index.php?page=blog
+By default they are shown under the welcome message on the main page, and at /blog

 ##Pages
 Pages are user created static files.
 You can use it to create a portfolio or add your own php and make a forum.